 Relocating to Access Medical Marijuana Therapies

-Medical marijuana is currently only legal in 25 states, and even in some states where it is legal, access is very limited.
+Medical marijuana is currently only legal in some states, and even in some states where it is legal, access is very limited.
 Limited access to cannabis has led many families to relocate to states where marijuana therapies are more accessible for children suffering from seizure disorders.
 States like Colorado are seeing an influx of “medical refugees” who want the freedom to try Charlotte’s web and other forms of marijuana on their children.
 As other parents report significant results with marijuana, more parents are reaching out for that hope by choosing to up-root their families and change their entire lives, in the hope of finding a treatment that works for their child.